 FCA warns financial firms about data transparency

+Charles Randall, the Financial Conduct Authority (FCA) chairman, speaking at an event organised by Reuters news agency, warned that there is a case for new regulation for financial service companies.
+This would make them transparent about the way they use their customer’s personal data.
 When people apply for loans or credit, a lender may use software that analyses personal data.
 Some financial organisations are developing artificial intelligence software to make loan decisions based on a customer’s personal data.
 There have been experiments in using social media platforms such as Facebook to find records of a customer’s personal life, their hobbies, habits and social action.
 This personality profile can be used to help make loan decisions and influence the cost of financial products.
+Under the General Data Protection Regulations (GDPR) business have to seek permission for how they use customers’ data, but the FCA hinted that greater regulation was required.
+Charles Randall asked:

 “Should all businesses have a data charter?
 Should these be developed through voluntary codes of practice?
 Will the industry take the lead or should they be a regulatory requirement?”